(Disclosure: Some of the links below may be affiliate links)

 From this table, we can draw two conclusions:

-- For payments by card, Neon is better than Revolut.
-It is always free, while Revolut is only free for up t0 1000 GBP per month and not free during the weekends.
-And you do not have to worry about the kinds of currencies.
+- For payments by card, Neon is generally better than Revolut.
+Revolut is only free for up to 1000 GBP per month and not free during the weekends.
+And you do not have to worry about the kinds of currencies you use.
+It is more convenient to use Neon since it gives you better fees on average, regardless of how much you spend per month.

-You do not want to put your money into a bank you do not know its reputation.
+You do not want to put your money into a bank without knowing its reputation.

 Neon has an excellent reputation in Switzerland.
-I have never heard any controversy regarding their services.
+I have never heard of any controversy regarding their services.
 However, we need to keep in mind that it is relatively small.
 And also, it is relatively new.
 It was founded in 2017.
 Neon is significantly younger than Revolut.

 On the other hand, Revolut does not have an excellent reputation.
 For instance, there have been several controversies with Revolut blocking user accounts without reason.
 They also have been accused of being too lax in preventing money laundering.
 And finally, some people think they have close ties to the Kremlin.

 I never had any issues with Revolut.
 But taking into account what I hear, I would not keep a large amount of money in my Revolut account.
 But I am still using it.
 And I do not think my money is at risk.

 So, from a Reputation point of view, Neon has a better reputation than Revolut.
-But it is a relatively new service, so the reputation may change over time as they have to scale.
+But it is a relatively new service, so the reputation may change over time as they scale.

 Which is more secure?
 Neon or Revolut?